 Please communicate questions, answers, comments, and findings via this redmine issue.

-#2 Updated by Kurt Biery almost 6 years ago
+#2 Updated by Kurt Biery about 6 years ago

 The source code can be viewed via LXR here: http://cdcvs.fnal.gov/lxr/nova/source/Online/pkgs/NovaRunControl/

-#3 Updated by Kurt Biery almost 6 years ago
+#3 Updated by Kurt Biery about 6 years ago

 - The RunControl server crashes at random times during the run at FarDet.
 (There is a theory that the times are not random, but are related to the switching from one subrun to another.)

 - The RunControl server crashes at various points in the lifecycle of the DAQ.
 This happens more often after an initial run has been started and ended and the system is being reconfigured and/or a subsequent run started.

 - At various times in the lifecycle of RunControl, the communication between the GUI and the server appears to hang.
 Typing a command (or gibberish) in the ExecuteCommand box in the GUI and submitting that command restores the communication between the two.
 This happens at PrepareConfiguration, LoadConnectionConfiguration, MakeConnections, ConfigureRun, etc. transitions.

 - When running from the novadaq account on novatest01, if there is a stale partition defined in the ResourceManager, removing that stale partition from the ResMgr causes the RunControl server to crash or exit.